All courses are taught in French and are open to all students in the program unless otherwise noted.

 Independent Studies / Applied Arts

 Independent studies in studio art, photography, dance, and voice can be arranged on an individual basis at institutes in Paris for students majoring in those subjects.
+Must be approved at time of enrollment.

 Independent Studies / French University Courses